National Drug Intelligence Center: Mission

 "The mission of NDIC was to provide strategic drug-related intelligence, document and media exploitation support, and training assistance to the drug control, public health, law enforcement, and intelligence communities of the United States in order to reduce the adverse effects of drug trafficking, drug abuse, and other drug-related criminal activity."

 The NDIC ceased to exist on June 15, 2012.
 DOMEX functions were transferred to the Drug Enforcement Administration.

 Products

 HashKeeper

-HashKeeper is a tool of interest to Computer Forensics examiners and is available free-of-charge to law enforcement, military, and other government agencies throughout the world.
-It is available to the public by sending a Freedom of Information Act request to the United States Department of Justice, Office of Information Policy, FOIA Resources.
+HashKeeper was a tool of interest to Computer Forensics examiners and was available free-of-charge to law enforcement, military, and other government agencies throughout the world.
 It was conceptualized and operationalized by Brian Deering.

 The original database code was written by Chris Bifano.
 It was Bifano who named the product "HashKeeper."